-Ultimately, the project team, with input from relevant stakeholders, should choose sea level rise and storm scenarios for vulnerability assessments that are appropriate for a specific project and can be accomplished within the project budget and are adequately precautionary.
-Depending on the type of vulnerability assessment pursued, evaluation of each additional scenario may have an associated cost.
+Ultimately, the project team, with input from relevant stakeholders, should choose sea level rise and storm scenarios for vulnerability assessments that are appropriate for a specific project, can be accomplished within the project budget, and are adequately precautionary.
+Depending on the type of vulnerability assessment pursued, evaluation of each additional scenario and/or storm condition may have an associated cost.